-To understand how differences in the applicant pool translate into differences in hired CHAs we analyze how panels select candidates.
-This analysis also sheds light on whether treatment affects panels' choices and on which traits panel members deem important for the job.
+panels' choices and on which traits panel members deem important for the job.
 Table 2 estimates the probability that candidate i in health post h is chosen as follows:

-$$s{ih} = \sum{j \in J} \alpha_j^c C_h X_i^j + \sum{j \in J} \alpha_j^s (1 - C_h) X_i^j + \sum{j \in J} \beta_j \bar{X}h^j + \gamma N_h + \zeta{ih}$$ where $s{ih} = 1$ if i is one of the two nominated candidates and 0 otherwise. $C_h$ equals 1 if health post h is in treatment and 0 if it is in the control group. $X_i^j$ are indicator variables that equal 1 if candidate i is in the top three of trait j, and the core set J includes skills, ambition, and prosociality.
+$$s{ih} = \sum{j \in J} \alpha_j^T C_h X_i^j + \sum{j \in J} \alpha_j^C (1 - C_h) X_i^j + \gamma N_h + \zeta{ih}$$ where $s{ih} = 1$ if i is one of the two nominated candidates and 0 otherwise.
+C_h equals 1 if health post h is in treatment and 0 if it is in the control group.
+X_i^j are indicator variables that equal 1 if candidate i is in the top three of trait j, and the core set J includes skills, ambition, and prosociality.
 We also report regressions with an expanded set that includes social connections to local political leaders to test whether connections help with getting the job when material benefits are higher.
-To control for the strength of competition, we include the number of interviewed candidates in the same health post $N_h$ .
-We control for the stratification variables and cluster standard errors at the district level.
-All results are robust to correcting for degrees of freedom using the procedure in Young 2016.
+To control for the strength of competition, we include the number of interviewed candidates in the same health post N_h .
+We control for the stratification variables and cluster standard errors at the district level, correcting for effective degrees of freedom using the procedure in Young (2016).

-The coefficients of interest are $\alpha_j^c$ and $\alpha_j^s$ , which measure the weight given to trait j in the treatment and control groups, respectively.
-We test the null that panels use the same criteria in both groups, that is $\alpha_j^c = \alpha_j^s$ .
+The coefficients of interest are α_j^T and α_j^C , which measure the weight given to trait j in the treatment and control groups, respectively.
+We test the null that panels use the same criteria in both groups, that is $\alpha_j^T = \alpha_j^C$.
 Panels are exposed to treatment as they see the posters, but in contrast to candidates, for whom the poster is the only source of information, panel members know the job attributes and who would be suitable for it.
 The two more senior panel members-the district health official and the health center representative-are employees of the Ministry of Health, and hence are familiar with career progression rules regardless of treatment.
-Thus this is likely not as powerful, or perhaps entirely moot.
-Table 2 reports the estimates of $\alpha_j^c$ and $\alpha_j^s$ for all $j \in J$ and the p-value of the test of equality.
+Thus this is likely not as powerful, or perhaps entirely moot.23 Table 2 reports the estimates of α_j^T and α_j^C for all $j \in J$ and the p-value of the test of equality.

-Column 1 in Table 2 shows that panels put a strong positive weight on skills and pro-sociality and do so equally in both treatment and control groups.
-The average probability that an applicant who does not rank at the top of the skills and pro-sociality distributions and who has no career ambition is .09.
-This increases by 12pp for applicants at the top of the skill distribution, by 7pp to 10pp for applicants with career ambitions. and by 6pp to 9pp for applicants with high pro-sociality.
-The tests of equality between treatment and control do not reject the null for any of these traits.
+Column 1 in Table 2 shows that panels put a strong positive weight on skills and prosociality and do so equally in both treatment and control groups.
+The average probability of being nominated for an applicant who does not rank at the top of the skills and prosociality distributions and who has no career ambition is 0.09.
+This increases by 12pp for applicants at the top of the skill distribution, by 7 to 10pp for applicants with career ambitions, and by 6 to 9pp for applicants with high prosociality.
+The tests of equality of coefficients between treatment and control do not reject the null for any of these traits.
 Column 3 additionally shows that connections either to political leaders or to staff at the health facility do not affect the probability of selection in either treatment or control.